Please complete all fields to view available rates.

 Blend & Extend

 Gives you the ability to extend your mortgage term with no penalty.
 This is handy if you want to: (a) lock in for longer, before rates go up; or (b) blend your current rate with a lower rate in the future (i.e., average down your rate).
 Blends & extends are not common with variable-rate mortgages

 Lets you check your balance and amortization online.
 In some cases, you can even make prepayments online.

 A handful of lenders charge reinvestment fees (usually $100 to $500).
 These apply only if you break the mortgage contract before the maturity date.

 Lets you add money to your mortgage with no penalty, and at fully discounted rates.

 This is an internal code we use to reference the thousands of rates in our database.
 If you have a question on a particular rate, quote this Rate ID # and it helps us respond more quickly.

 Here's where you'll find various notes including the pros and cons of the rate and some of the key qualification criteria.

-Important: Rates change daily and are not guaranteed until you apply.
-Apply today to secure this rate.
+Rates change daily and are not guaranteed forever.
+Apply today to secure this rate!